BeeChains/shapereality/README.md

-# Welcome here now, manifestations & domains of Inner I Net Company and "SHAPE REALITY"
+# At Inner I Net Company we "SHAPE REALITY"